oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/errors/gcn-o-e0180c31edd7.md

-# GCN-O-427413a281d9
+# GCN-O-e0180c31edd7

-> GCN-O-427413a281d9: Unable to start GoCloudNative.Bff.
-Invalid client_secret.
-Configure the client_secret in the appsettings.json or program.cs file and try again.
+> GCN-O-e0180c31edd7: Unable to start GoCloudNative.Bff.
+Invalid authority.
+Configure the authority in the appsettings.json or program.cs file and try again.

 The GoCloudNative BFF is a authentication gateway.
 As a result, you must configure an identity provider (correctly) in order for it to start.